kedacore/keda-docs/content/docs/2.7/scalers/cpu.md

 - `value` - Value to trigger scaling actions for:
 	- When using `Utilization`, the target value is the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
 	- When using `AverageValue`, the target value is the target value of the average of the metric across all relevant pods (quantity).
+- `containerName` - Set this to target the specific container rather than the entire pod.
+Defaults to empty if not specified.

 > 💡 **NOTE:** The `type` parameter is deprecated in favor of the global `metricType` and will be removed in a future release.
 Users are advised to use `metricType` instead.

 ### Example

+The following example targets CPU utilization of entire pod.
+If the pod has multiple containers, it will be sum of all the containers in it.

 ```yaml
 apiVersion: keda.sh/v1alpha1